LeoDeJaneiro/Currency-Conversion/README.md

 # Currency conversion

-Modelling of a multi source - multi target concurrency conversion task.
+A multi source - multi target currency-conversion modelling (PostgreSQL), based on conversion rates which, first, need to be fetched from an API.

 The code has been formatted with `yapf`.
 For local development logs are stored in `./get_exchange_rates.log`